 So, your ham will take a total of 2 hours and 45 minutes to heat.
 Our final step is to subtract 30 minutes from this because you already know you need to glaze your ham at 10:55 am.
 That would mean your ham should be in the oven 2 hours and 15 minutes before 10:55 am.

 Your oven needs to be preheated and ready for the ham at 8:40 am.

 Yeah, that was a lot.
-Don’t forget if you would like it calculated for you then grab the Thanksgiving Meal Timeline Planner in the basic Meals & Money Toolbox.
+Don’t forget if you would like it calculated for you then grab the Thanksgiving Meal Timeline Planner.

 You will notice at 8:45 am you are given time to take a shower.
 If you don’t need a full 55 minutes to get your shower and dressed for the day then use that extra time to get ingredients out and ready for cooking.
 This will be super helpful especially when it comes close to the end of your cooking time and the time shortens between each step.